department-of-veterans-affairs/va.gov-team/products/public-websites/research/202104-baseline-wayfinding/research-report.md

 1. **The VA.gov home page is long, and a majority of participants (both mobile and desktop) stayed focused on only one part of it (usually the "top 4" boxes), mostly not looking at anything else on the page.** This was true for both mobile and desktop users.
 One participant on a smartphone stayed focused on the VA Benefits and Health Care dropdown.
 SHOW VISUALIZATION PICS, INCL.
 HOW CONSISTENT W/ANALYTICS DATA
-    1. Most participants (77%) didn't find the *Resources and support* page on their own, though about half managed to find the travel reimbursement direct deposit article via browsing or searching from the VA.gov home page.
+    1. Most participants (77%) didn't find the *Resources and support* page on their own, though about half found the travel reimbursement direct deposit article via browsing or searching from the VA.gov home page.
 The participants who were shown this page wanted easier access to it from the top of the home page near the *Sign in* button or under Menu (for mobile).
     1. Most participants (69%) didn't find the *Find a VA form* page on their own, but once they were shown it, they wanted easier access to it from the top of the home page to the right of Find a VA Location or under Menu (for mobile).
     1. Half of the participants never opened the *VA Benefits and Health Care* dropdown. *"Oh wow, I didn't even know they had this!" (p17).*
     1. A third of the participants never scrolled down past the row of images on the home page; they stopped as if it were the bottom of the page.
 TBD: COMPARE THIS WITH ANALYTICS DATA. ==> *Consider moving the row of images down to the actual bottom of the page.*